 What is a horse slow feeder?
 Are slow feeders good for horses?
 What are the best slow feeders for horses?
 Are you asking these same questions?
 If so, you’ve come to the right place.
 This article is dedicated to answering these common questions and many more to give you a better understanding of horse slow feeders.
+We also have another article that talks about the top 10 best slow feeders for horses.
 Horse slow feeders are a product that has revolutionized the horse feeding industry since it takes equine technology/research and produces a product that not only simulates a horse’s natural foraging behavior but also dramatically keeps hay waste at bay.
 However, there are certain dangers involved with horse slow feeders, like horse dental problems or unnatural feeding positions, which we’ll all talk about later.
 So hang tight, we’ve got a lot of ground to cover!
 We’ll start at the bottom.

 What Is A Horse Slow Feeder?

 Basically, a horse slow feeder is a device that allows your horse to eat slowly and consistently by covering the hay with a net, polyester net panels, etc. Horse slow feeders include metal crates that can hold hay, nets that can be wrapped around large round or square bales of hay, and many others.
 Slow feed hay feeders basically allow for a horse to consume hay, for longer periods of time while at the same time, keeping hay waste to a bare minimum.
 To summarize, a horse slow feeder is a way to slow down a horse’s food consumption, better simulating a horse’s constant foraging behavior.
 A raised slow feeder can even aid horse colic prevention as well.

 The obvious answer is yes, slow feeders do work for horses.
 We’ll explain this more fully as we continue.

 Are Slow Feeders Good For Horses?